J-elmer/ReviewStars/README.md

 Welcome to ReviewStars where you can see upcoming concerts and leave your reviews for concerts you have visited.

-This is an application build in order to experiment a little bit with how to set up several back end applications in Spring Boot and how to make sure data remains consistent between them.
+This is an application build in order to experiment with how to set up several back end applications in Java [Spring Boot](https://spring.io/projects/spring-boot) and how to make sure data remains consistent between them.
 This application helped me to understand the concept of microservices a bit better.
-It is also my first application in which I built a Angular frontend.
+It is also my first application in which I built a [Angular](https://angular.io/) frontend.

 Here is a schematic overview of the application and how it is all connected: